neothXT/SwiftNet/README.md

 ## Macro-powered networking

-From release 2.0.0 CombineNetworking introduces new way of building and executing network requests.
+From release 2.0.0 SwiftNet introduces new way of building and executing network requests.

 ### Endpoint creation